 In Connecticut, the most commonly used bills of sale are for general items, motor vehicles, boats, and guns.
-Bills of sale in Connecticut do not need to be notarized, but you do need to include a statement that certifies that you understand that there’s a penalty for perjury.

 You must present proof that your vehicle passed an emissions test.
 If your vehicle is exempt from emissions testing, you'll need to provide VIN verification.